Hezkore/Ubuntu-Post-Install-Manager/readme.md

 When asked to enter your password in the terminal you won't be able to see the password as you type.\
 This is a security feature in Linux.

-When installing the recommended software you will be asked to enter your password in a popup screen twice.\
+When installing the recommended software, you will be asked to enter your password in a popup screen twice.\
-I recommend you stay by the computer until you've gotten past those two password popups.
+I recommend you stay by the computer until you've gotten past those two password popups.\
 *(Removing Snap and installing Flatpak creates a password request popup)*

 If the machine is not made for gaming, messaging or email, then I recommend unchecking these 4 options at the **"5.
 Configuration"** menu: